Flag_of_Alabama.svg

 • $596,000 of sales, or

-• 25% of the total property, total payroll, or total sales.
+• 25 percent of the total property, total payroll, or total sales.

 Corporations organized in Alabama or commercially domiciled in this state have substantial nexus in Alabama.